Family of 4 still hospitalized after father drove off cliff - KESQ

 “I have no idea what his thought pattern was,” he said.

-Investigators do not have to present the case to prosecutors until after Patel is booked into jail.
+Andrews said investigators likely would not present the case to prosecutors until after Patel is booked into the jail.

-“They are not under the gun because the suspect Patel remains hospitalized and thus they can investigate the case more thoroughly,” San Mateo District Attorney Steve Wagstaffe said in a statement.

 Patel is a doctor in radiology at Providence Holy Cross Medical Center in the Mission Hills area of Los Angeles.